Tips on Becoming a Self-taught DeveloperUpdated on · 10 min read|

 Study the code of an existing project

-It's quite normal to struggle with writing a few first apps or websites after doing a bunch of courses or reading some programming books.
-In that case, I'd recommend finding a ready project on the same topic and seeing how the parts you're having issues with were implemented there.
+It's quite normal to struggle with writing your first few apps or websites after completing courses or reading programming books.
+In that case, I recommend finding a finished project on the same topic and examining how the parts you're having issues with were implemented.
 That's what I did when I set out to make a quiz app, where users would select an answer to a question and receive a score in the end.
 Nothing fancy, but I still struggled to figure out how to combine all the pieces.
-I found the code for an app that did the same things I wanted to do, and followed it along, incorporating some pieces into my app.
-Ultimately I've got my app working and as a bonus, understood better how to change the content on the screen and use some CSS transitions.
+I found the code for an app that did the same things I wanted to do, followed it along, and incorporated some pieces into my app.
+Ultimately, I got my app working and, as a bonus, understood better how to change the content on the screen and use some CSS transitions.

 Use online interactive resources

 Another great resource for learning programming is online interactive learning courses.
-They are great for practicing coding skills, particularly for beginners, who might not know where to start or lack structure in their studies.
-The best thing is that you can learn and apply the new skills at the same time while receiving immediate feedback on your progress.
-I went through Codecademy and freeCodeCamp courses, which since then have both substantially expanded and received new content.
+They are excellent for practicing coding skills, particularly for beginners, who might not know where to start or lack structure in their studies.
+The best thing is that you can learn and apply new skills simultaneously while receiving immediate feedback on your progress.
+I went through Codecademy and freeCodeCamp courses, which have since then expanded and received new content.
 I particularly liked freeCodeCamp because each module has a list of projects to make, which is a great way to build up a portfolio, especially if you're having trouble deciding what to build.
-On top of that, finishing all projects in a module awards a certificate of completion, which is a good addition to your CV.
+On top of that, finishing all projects in a module awards a certificate of completion, which is a valuable addition to your CV.

 Learn HTML and CSS fundamentals - build a portfolio website